truenas/middleware/docs/userguide/index.rst

 Log Out
 =======

-To log out of the FreeNAS® GUI, simply click the Log Out button in the upper right corner.
+To log out of the FreeNAS® GUI, simply click the "Log Out" button in the upper right corner.
 You will immediately be logged out.
 An informational message will indicate that you are logged out and will provide a hyperlink which you can click on to log back in.
-When logging back in, you will be prompted for the *root* password.
+When logging back in, you will be prompted for the
+*root* password.

 Reboot
 ======

-If you click Reboot, you will receive the warning message shown in Figure 18a and your browser color will change to red to indicate that you have selected an option that will negatively impact users of the FreeNAS® system.
+If you click "Reboot", you will receive the warning message shown in Figure 18a and your browser color will change to red to indicate that you have selected an option that will negatively impact users of the FreeNAS® system.

 .. note:: if any volumes are encrypted, make sure that you have set the passphrase and have copies of the encryption key and the latest recovery key using the